-Toyota created the Tacoma in 1995 and the Tacoma PreRunner in 1998.
-But specifically what is a Prerunner truck?
+Toyota created the Tacoma in 1995 and the Tacoma PreRunner was quickly introduced after that in 1998.
+But more broadly what is a Prerunner truck in general?
 It is essentially a two-wheel drive mid-sized pickup truck that has more features than the base model Tacomas.

 It shares the same longer suspension and main features as the four-wheel-drive Tacomas but in rear-wheel drive.
 TRD PreRunners have a locking rear differential.